caio-henrique2006/DOC/Doc/Studies/Banco de dados.md

 ### Database Indexing

 Indexing is a data modeling strategy to sort with pointer the rows of a table so it can be faster to find certain data inside it.
 Like sorting alphabetically.
+Cluster index are those that come from automatic by the primary keys and unique constraints.
+Non-Cluster are the ones defined by us.
+In postgreSQL is possible to define the algorithm that will be used in the index.

+### Amdahl`s law

 # Code